 58.4% of Australia’s population has now received a single vaccine dose, with 38.3% now double vaccinated:

 NSW is the vaccine leader, with 66.8% of the state’s population now at least single vaccinated.
 This is followed by Victoria (59.4%), Tasmania (58.9%), SA (51.9%), Queensland (50.7%), NT (49.0%), and WA (48.1%):

 In terms of double vaccinations, NSW (43.6%) leads followed by Tasmania (43.1%), NT (37.3%), SA (36.4%), Victoria (36.1%), QLD (33.6%) and WA (33.6%):

 The overwhelming majority of older cohorts are now vaccinated:

-Finally, while Australia’s vaccination rates have undoubtedly improved markedly, and is now above the world average, it lags well behind the leader nations:
+Finally, while Australia’s vaccination rates have undoubtedly improved markedly, and are now above the world average, we still lag well behind the leader nations:

 Nevertheless, Australia is well on track to have fully vaccinated 70% of eligible Australians by the end of October, and 80% by the end of November.

 - Coalition finally admits CGT discount locks FHBs out of housing - October 28, 2021

 - Australia’s terms-of-trade to hit new high in Q3 - October 28, 2021